sinch/docs/docs/conversation/conversation-channel-support/conversation-instagram.md

 > 📘 Note
 >
 > For Instagram, you can configure Callback Validation between Instagram and Conversation API so that we can make sure, that the callbacks are valid.
 >
 > This can be done via the portal when configuring your Instagram channel, or by adding `"callback_secret": "<string>"` to the `"channel_credentials"` object in the snippet above.
 >
-> The secret for this validation in the case of Instagram is you App Secret from your Facebook App.
+> The secret for this validation in the case of Instagram is your App Secret from your Facebook App.

 #### Setting up Instagram to forward callbacks to Conversation API